tbranyen/backbone.layoutmanager/readme.md

 * Massive Node.js refactor, including: unit testing, significantly better browser parity, and allowing more seamless browser/server View sharing.
 * Ability to disable `Backbone.View#el` wrapper element using `el: false` and opt for the first child inside the template instead.
+Very experimental!
 * Added Backbone event bubbling from nested Views to parent.
 * The `getView` function can receive a `_.where` object now, to easily filter through the Views.